 - · verification of claims;

-- lifting of stay period;
+- · lifting of stay period;

 - · continuation of executory contract performance;

 - · distribution of liquidation proceeds;

-- third-party opposition to confiscation;
+- · third-party opposition to confiscation;

 - · liability of the receiver;

-- other disputes that concern the bankruptcy estate, to which the bankrupt debtor, creditor or receiver is a party; and

-- · receiver's initiated legal process to preserve or maximise the debtor's assets that include:

-- asset-related disputes;

-- · contract-related disputes;

-- avoidance of fraudulent transfer; and

-- liability claim against directors, commissioners or shareholders of the debtor (of a limited liability company) arising from their action, which constitutes the fault or negligence that caused the debtor's bankruptcy.
+- other disputes that concern the bankruptcy estate, to which the bankrupt debtor, creditor or receiver is a party; and - receiver's initiated legal process to preserve or maximise the debtor's assets that include: - · asset-related disputes; - · contract-related disputes; - · avoidance of fraudulent transfer; and - liability claim against directors, commissioners or shareholders of the debtor (of a limited liability company) arising from their action, which constitutes the fault or negligence that caused the debtor's bankruptcy.

-Disputes over restructuring plans in insolvency or restructuring, other than challenges to a Homologated Plan are infrequent, particularly due to the absence of a route for (dissenting) creditors to challenge restructuring plans under the Indonesian Bankruptcy Law (IBL) other than outright rejection, which, following a quorate decision, may cause a debtor to be declared bankrupt.
+Disputes over restructuring plans in insolvency or restructuring, other than challenges to a Homologated Plan, are infrequent, particularly due to the absence of a route for (dissenting) creditors to challenge restructuring plans under Law No. 37 of 2004 on Bankruptcy and Suspension of Payments, as replaced by Law Number 4 of 2023 on the Development and Strengthening of the Financial Sector (IBL) other than outright rejection, which, following a quorate decision, may cause a debtor to be declared bankrupt.